AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 by default can be explicitly disabled.
 Optional configurations include
 controls for:
--   Managing the page controls (applicable in Full Window, Sized Container and Lightbox embed modes).
--   Hiding and showing the left-hand pane (applicable only in Full Window embed mode).
 -   Enabling and disabling commenting, form filling, and other user interactions (applicable only in Full Window embed mode).
 -   Enabling and disabling PDF download and print options.